SINGAPORE – A HIGH-DENSITY CITY WITH SPORTING CHARACTERS

-Yet despite the provision of these smaller ball game grounds and outdoor fitness areas within the public housing estates, the concept of the large-sized HDB-sports complexes remains the cornerstone of the city’s sporting culture.
+Yet despite the provision of these smaller ball game grounds and outdoor fitness areas within the public housing estates, the concept of large-sized HDB-sports complexes remains the cornerstone of the city’s sporting culture.
 These subsidised sports centres are fairly evenly distributed across Singapore, revealing the government’s aspiration to provide HDB-residents with equal sporting opportunities.
-Again, they typically consist of outdoor swimming complexes, track and field/soccer stadiums, multi-purpose-built indoor sports arenas, indoor fitness gyms, tennis facilities, and few other facilities; at present, there are 24 outdoor swimming centres with Olympic-size pools, 17 track and field stadiums, 16 indoor sports arenas, 15 indoor gyms and 10 tennis facilities.
+Again, they typically consist of outdoor swimming complexes, track and field/soccer stadia, multi-purpose-built indoor sports arenas, indoor fitness gyms, tennis facilities, and a few other facilities; at present, there are 24 outdoor swimming centres with Olympic-size pools, 17 track and field stadia, 16 indoor sports arenas, 15 indoor gyms and 10 tennis facilities.

 Furthermore, there are currently 108 mid-sized community clubs, which provide mainly older residents with additional facilities and courses for leisure, recreation and sports.
 Some of these government-associated, multifunctional clubs comprise of an outdoor basketball court and indoor amenities for table tennis, badminton, dancing and fitness.

 Small-sized outdoor game courts are embedded into public housing estates across the city.